Ard3ny/ard3ny.github.io/_posts/2021-01-07-How-to-overlock-the-raspberry-pi4b.md

 You need to be careful because with higher voltage intake there is a higher temperature and with the higher temperature your PI will automatically slow down to prevent melting.

-On the other side if you would see a yellow lightings bolt looking like this
+On the other side if you would see a yellow lightning bolt looking like this

 ![](/assets/img/posts/2021-01-07-How-to-overlock-the-raspberry-pi4b.md/ezgif-4-beb0a7cb95d5-150x150.png
 )